-Most studies indicate that there are minimal side effects with using grapefruit seed extract, but there are a few cautions and warnings that should be addressed.
-We’ve listed the most common ones below.
+Most studies indicate that there are minimal side effects regarding grapefruit seed extract use, but there are a few cautions and warnings that should be addressed, including:

-One thing to keep in mind is that since grapefruit seed extract is antimicrobial, it will also deplete the beneficial flora in your body when you take it long-term.
+One thing to keep in mind is that since grapefruit seed extract is antimicrobial, it will also deplete the beneficial flora (the good bacteria) in your body when you take it long-term.

-If you’re going to take grapefruit seed extract for three days or more, be sure to consume your usual probiotic supplement two hours before you take your grapefruit seed extract.
+If you’re going to take grapefruit seed extract for three days or more, be sure to consume your a probiotic supplement two hours before you take your grapefruit seed extract.

 Interactions with Medications

-In addition to the listed side effects, grapefruit and grapefruit seed extract can interact with several different medications, including the following.
+In addition to the listed side effects, grapefruit and grapefruit seed extract use can interact with several different medications, for example:

 - Most calcium channel blockers